Jimmy Patsos: Early career

 Patsos received a contract extension from Loyola on July 9, 2008.
 Per Loyola policies, details of the contract were not released.

-On November 25, 2008, Patsos and the Greyhounds double-teamed Davidson All-American Stephen Curry for the entire game, leaving his other three players to face the 24th ranked Wildcats in a four on three game.
+On November 25, 2008, Patsos and the Greyhounds double-teamed Davidson All-American and future NBA All-Star Stephen Curry for the entire game, leaving his other three players to face the 24th ranked Wildcats in a four on three game.
 Davidson won by 30, while Curry stood in the corner during most possessions.
 Commenting afterwards, Patsos said: "We had to play against an NBA player tonight.
 Anybody else ever hold him scoreless?
 I'm a history major.
 They're going to remember that we held him scoreless or we lost by 30?
 I know the fans are mad at me, but I had to roll the dice as far as a coach goes.
 I'm not some rookie coach," said Patsos, a former longtime assistant at Maryland.
 "I won a national title as a top assistant coach to Gary Williams.
 For 13 years I spent on Tobacco Road.
 I coached a couple of No. 1 picks in the draft.
 And we scored 48 points.
 That's the problem that Loyola basketball had today." (implying that his team's offense cost them the game, not their defense).